 Michael Shermer wrote, “Hancock has spent decades in his vision quest to find the sages who brought us civilization.
 Yet decades of searching have failed to produce enough evidence to convince archaeologists that the standard timeline of human history needs major revision.”

 Hancock blames this rejection on persecution from the establishment, a standard pseudoscience ploy.
 Specifically, he claims that scientists wish to see incremental, easily-observed, gradual change as opposed to catastrophic or sudden explanations.
-Yet science has embraced the latter notions with regard to the Pompeii, the slaughter of Stone Age hunter-gatherers by competing tribes, dinosaur extinction, the universe’s origin, and how the moon came into existence and how it became cratered.
+Yet science has embraced the latter notions with regard to Pompeii, the slaughter of Stone Age hunter-gatherers by competing tribes, dinosaur extinction, the universe’s origin, and how the moon came into existence and how it became cratered.

-This week, findings in Morocco suggested that the starting point for homo sapiens may need to be moved back 100,000 years and relocated from the Horn of Africa.
-If further research bears this out, anthropologists will adjust their thinking about where and when mankind Mankind originated.
+This week, findings in Morocco suggested that the starting point for Homo sapiens may need to be moved back 100,000 years and relocated from the Horn of Africa.
+If further research bears this out, anthropologists will adjust their thinking about where and when mankind originated.
 Far from being stodgy and unbending, scientists are excited by discovery and they relish dialogue.
 The reasons Hancock has been rejected are: 1.
 The total lack of archaeological evidence for ancient advanced North Americans; 2.
 No proof being offered of an asteroid’s imminent impact, and; 3.
 Seers being listed among his key sources.